to the World of Reading and Technology

 their weekly specials rotation.
 The Media Center has over 20 databases that students can access from home.
 Students can access the the databases using MackinVia.

-MACKIN VIA will allow students, librarian, teachers and administrators to simultaneously use and manage all their ebooks and online databases with one simple login.
+MACKIN VIA will allow students, media specialists, teachers and administrators to simultaneously use and manage all their ebooks and online databases with one simple login.

 Students rotate using the Smartboard in the Media Center.
 This